N,α-Diethylphenethylamine

-N,α-Diethylphenethylamine (N,α-DEPEA, 2-ethylamino-1-phenylbutane, EAPB) is a close chemical analog of methamphetamine, which has been sold as a designer drug.
+N,α-Diethylphenethylamine (DEPEA or NADEP), also known as 2-ethylamino-1-phenylbutane (EAPB) is a stimulant drug of the phenylisobutylamine (α-ethylphenethylamine) group.
+It is a close chemical analog of methamphetamine, which has been sold as a designer drug.
 It was originally patented by Knoll Pharma as one of several analogs for pharmaceutical applications.
-In animals models these analogs showed properties of cognitive enhancement and increased pain tolerance.
+In animal models these analogs showed properties of cognitive enhancement and increased pain tolerance.
 Nevertheless, this class of compounds was never developed into a medicine.